silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

 * Debug the new "LMS" configuration
   * Choose "Run > Debug..."
   * Specify "LMS" and the Django instance should be started up.
-  * You should now be able to set breakpoints and hit them.
+  * Try the following to ensure that you can set breakpoints:
+    * Open the file lms/envs/common.py
+    * Put a breakpoint on the first line (```PLATFORM_NAME = "Your Platform Name Here"```)
+    * Visit http://localhost:8000/ and verify that PyCharm stops at the breakpoint
   * **Note on relative paths** If you choose to optionally create symlinks, make sure to specify the full paths, otherwise PyCharm will not recognize the source files.
 This leads to a "Source File Does Not Exist" error when trying to debug.

 ### Create a debug configuration for Studio (CMS)